carmen-raterman/550_Midterm/README.md

 2\.
 Navigate to the project directory.

 3\.
 Run `make` in your command line to execute data processing and to generate the report.

+## Setting Environment Variables

+This project uses environment variables to configure settings such as the division (e.g., East or West).
+To set these environment variables, follow these steps:

+1\.
+Choose Configuration: Determine which configuration you want to use.
+This project provides three configurations: `default`, `west`, and `east`.

+2\.
+Set Environment Variable: From the command line, use the export command to set the WHICH_CONFIG environment variable to the desired configuration.
+For example: `export WHICH_CONFIG="west"`

+3\.
+After setting the environment variable, run the `make` command to execute data processing and generate the report.

 ## Additional Notes